-Downwards movement was expected to start the new trading week, but this is not what happened.
+Downwards movement was expected to continue for the week, which is exactly what has happened.

-A small correction unfolded over the last week as expected.
+Downwards movement has unfolded for the week as expected.

 A little more upwards movement was expected for the week.

 The weekly candlestick forms an important pattern, and the daily volume profile supports it.